You may have known such a person. He or she is a ticking time bomb that will readily go off once triggered.

 “Be ye angry, and sin not: let not the sun go down upon your wrath: neither give place to the devil.” – Ephesians 4:26-27

 The scripture reads we are not to go to sleep while in a state of wrath.
-I believe this can open a person to demonic infestation.
+I believe doing so can open a person to demonic infestation.
 We are to forgive others who wronged us (Matthew 6:14-15).

 “He that hath no rule over his own spirit is like a city that is broken down, and without walls.” – Proverbs 25:28

 He that is given over to uncontrollable anger exposes himself to manifold dangers, possibly, I believe, to demonic infestation or at least give some degree of influence to the enemy.